 - Risk factors for colorectal cancer include a family history of colorectal cancer, colon polyps, and long-standing ulcerative colitis.

 - Most colorectal cancers develop from polyps.
-Removal of colon polyps can prevent colorectal cancer.
+Removal of colon polyps can aid in the prevention of colorectal cancer.

 - Colon polyps and early cancer may have no symptoms.
-Therefore regular screening is important.
+Therefore regular colon cancer screening is important.

 - Diagnosis of colorectal cancer can be made by sigmoidoscopy or by colonoscopy with biopsy confirmation of cancer tissue.

 - Treatment of colorectal cancer depends on the location, size, and extent of cancer spread, as well as the health of the patient.

-- Surgery is the most common treatment for colorectal cancer.
+- Surgery is the most common medical treatment for colorectal cancer.